cognitedata/pygen/docs/quickstart/project.md

+**Prerequisites**

+- Access to a CDF Project.
+- Know how to install and setup `Python` using `poetry` and `pyproject.toml`.
+- Know how to use `git` for version control.
+- Know how to use a terminal, so you can run `pygen` from the command line to generate the SDK.

 When you are ready to develop a solution based on a data model, you can use `pygen` to genrate a SDK that you check into version history.
 This SDK can be used by the developer team to interact with CDF.